 Even dentists have specializations or some prefer not to do certain procedures.
 If your patient comes to you with something you are not quite comfortable diagnosing or you feel is outside your field of expertise, then refer them to someone else.
 They will be thankful.

 Be diligent with your records.

 Make sure to take note of everything that transpires during a patient’s visit and write them down on the patient’s chart–the patient’s complaint, the diagnosis, any examinations or tests done, treatments are done, and medications prescribed.
-A chart overflowing with too much information is so much better a chart that’s neat and concise but missing even just one important detail.
+A chart overflowing with too much information is so much better than a chart that’s neat and concise but missing even just one important detail.

 Never erase any errors on the chart.

-If you wrote down the wrong dosage, simply cross it out and note that is was a mistake.
+If you wrote down the wrong dosage, simply cross it out and note that it was a mistake.
 Any erasures will look suspicious in the event you’ll need to present the patient’s chart in court.

 Follow up missed appointments.

 Whether unintentionally missed or canceled ahead of time, make it a standard procedure to follow up and reschedule.
 A missed appointment might mean a missed opportunity to diagnose a condition requiring immediate attention.
 If you followed up to reschedule and the patient still chooses not to show up, then they won’t have you to blame for any issues that may arise in the future.

 If your patients have questions and ask them probing questions to make sure they understand what you just discussed with them.
 Not all patients are the same.
 Some will ask you a thousand questions, but some would be too shy.